Daniel Gibson: 2007–08 season

 In game 5 against the Boston Celtics, in the Eastern Conference Semi-Finals, Gibson separated his shoulder and missed the final two games; the Cavaliers lost 4–3 in the series.
 Gibson said missing game 7 of the Boston series still haunts him: "I've had a lot of sleepless nights just wondering where I could have helped the team."

 Gibson was selected to participate in the Rookie Challenge (Sophomore team) and the Three-point Shootout during the 2008 NBA All-Star Weekend in New Orleans.

 During the first half of the Rookie Challenge, Gibson tied the record for total three-pointers made, despite not being a starter in the game.
-He later set the record in the second half with eleven total three-pointers, finishing the game shooting 11–20 from beyond the arc.
+He later set the record in the second half with eleven total three-pointers, finishing the game shooting 11–20 from beyond the three-point line.
 Gibson was named MVP of the game, finishing with 33 points, 4 rebounds, 2 assists, and 2 steals.

 Gibson finished in second place in the Three-point Shootout.
 He advanced to the final round by scoring 17 points in the first round, which tied him with Dirk Nowitzki for second place.
 In the final round, Gibson again scored 17 points, but it was not enough.
 Defending champion Jason Kapono tied the 22-year shootout record of 25 points for the victory.